Asthma

 COVID-19 and Asthma Toolkit for Schools (printable PDF)

-This toolkit and resource guide is designed to help schools create environments that help protect students and staff with asthma while preventing the spread of COVID-19.
+This toolkit and resource guide is designed to help school administrators, nurses, and staff create environments that help protect students and staff with asthma while preventing the spread of COVID-19.
+This toolkit is designed as a supplement to current local, district and CDC guidelines.
+The toolkit’s respiratory symptom chart is a quick-reference guide to differentiate between COVID-19 symptoms and other respiratory illnesses and asthma.

 Back to School with Asthma Toolkit for Schools– American Lung Association (Visit lung.org)